jmc265/jeeb-uk/src/content/DigitalGarden/Posts/2022-05-17-whats-in-the-domain-name.md

 ## Jeeb
 So, of all those domain I searched for, how come I ended up on `jeeb[.co].uk`?
 A few reasons:
 - Nostalgia.
 I owned the domain `jeeb.co.uk` from around 2001 to around 2005.
-- With only 4 letters, it is really short, especially with the repeated 'e' in the middle, it makes a very small succinct.
+- With only 4 letters, it is really short, especially with the repeated 'e' in the middle, it makes a very small succinct domain.
 - As this was to be a personal domain, I wanted it in some way to be close to my name.
 The 'J' at the start gets me that.

 But where did the 'Jeeb' name come from in the first place when I first registered it back in 2001?
 - `J` - First letter of my name
 - `ee` - I was 11 years old at the time I created the name.
 The double e's represented that.
 - `b` - I had just finished and really enjoy the book [The Boggart](https://en.wikipedia.org/wiki/The_Boggart).
 The 'B' come from the book's title.

+Nice and simple.
+And so this domain will (hopefully) be my home of content for a long while yet.